angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 You create a car component (A) that displays a car constructed from these three generic services.

-Then you create a child component (B) that defines its own, _specialized_ providers for `CarService` and `EngineService` that have special capabilites suitable for whatever is going on in component (B).
+Then you create a child component (B) that defines its own, _specialized_ providers for `CarService` and `EngineService` that have special capabilities suitable for whatever is going on in component (B).

 Component (B) is the parent of another component (C) that defines its own, even _more specialized_ provider for `CarService`.